vkku/DjangoApps/README.md

-"Repository for hosting gjango apps and related content"
+"Repository for hosting Django apps and related content"